Skip to main content

 These programs are designed to mitigate the financial impact of dependent healthcare on the company’s bottom line.
 Consequently, they often feature direct, tangible incentives, such as rebates on insurance premiums or financial rewards for achieving specific health-related goals.
 The aim is to motivate families to adopt healthier lifestyles, which, in turn, reduces the incidence of costly health issues.

-School wellness programs, conversely, are rooted in and educational mandates.
+School wellness programs, conversely, are rooted in public health policy and educational mandates.
 Their primary objective is to foster a healthy learning environment that supports the overall well-being and development of students.
 These initiatives are typically guided by federal and state legislation, such as the Healthy, Hunger-Free Kids Act of 2010, and are implemented through local school wellness policies.

 The focus is on education, establishing lifelong healthy habits, and ensuring access to nutritious food and opportunities for physical activity.
 Incentives in the school setting are generally non-monetary and are integrated into the educational experience to encourage participation and engagement.